UMD-FSAE-Combustion/Instrument_Cluster_RPi/README.md

 ### [WINDOWS DEMO MODE](https://drive.google.com/uc?export=download&id=1KGAqaMMBcgKybBMU_xWF1KtjLZEl3zSI)
 Click on the header above to download the .zip file containing the Windows demo application.
 Simply unzip the file and launch the .exe file to run the demo.
 The demo will support most UI functions, including animations, easter eggs, and games, but most backend functionality is removed from the demo.
-Controls can be found in the readme file included in the zip file.
+Controls can be found <a href="#how-to-use">here</a>, or in the readme file included in the zip file.

 ### LINUX